RomekRJM/nesdemia/README.md

-# nesdemia
+# Immunatio
-Using #stayathome as an opportunity to write retro NES game about battling pandemic.
+Using #stayathome as an opportunity to write a retro NES game about battling pandemic.

 <img src="https://raw.githubusercontent.com/RomekRJM/nesdemia/master/screenshots/scr02.png" width="400px" height="340px">

 ## Version history

+**0.4 - 04.01.2021**

+Enhancements
+* Game now has 32 levels, most of them are procedurally generated.
+* Added animated main menu graphics by RetHunter.
+* Better lung and powerups graphics by RetHunter.
+* Added more contributors to the credits.

+Balance
+* Player now has 3 lives.
+* New round no longer starts where the old one finished.
+* Increased attributes prices in the shop.

+Bug fixes
+* Fixed level counter.
+* Prices are now always correct on the newly displayed shop screen.
+* Header HUD icons don't display when the player is at the top of the screen.
+* Fixed artefact when displaying "WRONG" on password screen.

 **0.3 - 21.12.2020**